Approximating Choice Data by Discrete Choice Models

-Unlike affine-independence, convex-independence does not restrict the number of elements in a convex-independent set.\footnote{ For example, in three-dimensional space $(x,y,z)$, consider a circumference of radius one whose origin is $(0,0,1)$ on a hyperplane of $z=1$.
+Unlike affine-independence, the convex-independence does not restrict the number of elements in a convex-independent set.\footnote{ For example, in three-dimensional space $(x,y,z)$, consider a circumference of radius one whose origin is $(0,0,1)$ on a hyperplane of $z=1$.
 The number of points on the circumference is a continuum.
-However, the set of points on the circumference is convex-independent. } Thus, there exists no counterpart of Corollary \ref{rem:MT}.
+However, the set of points on the circumference is convex-independent. } So there exists no counterpart of Corollary \ref{rem:MT}.